osswaldo/OctCarb/Octave/README.md

 # Octave
+Note: *OctCarb*.m means *Fit-routine*.m

 In this section, an instruction for instll *Octave* under Windows, macOS and Linux.
-In addition, a an example script for the refinement of measured WAXS/WANS data using the model of Ruland and Smarsly (2002).
+In addition, a an example script for *Octave* (*OctCarb*) for the refinement of measured WAXS/WANS data using the model of Ruland and Smarsly (2002).

 All content in this repository is manly based on the following publications:
 * Ruland, W. and Smarsly, B. M. (2002), X-ray scattering of non-graphitic carbon: an improved method of evaluation.
 J. Appl.
 Cryst., 35, 624-633, [doi:10.1107/S0021889802011007](https://doi.org/10.1107/S0021889802011007)
 * Faber, K., Badaczewski, F., Oschatz, M., Mondin, G., Nickel, W., Kaskel, S., Smarsly, B. M. (2014), In-Depth Investigation of the Carbon Microstructure of Silicon Carbide-Derived Carbons by Wide-Angle X-ray Scattering, J. Phys.
 Chem.
 C., 118, 29, 15705-15715, [doi:10.1021/jp502832x](https://doi.org/10.1021/jp502832x)
 * Pfaff, T., Simmermacher, M. & Smarsly, B. M. (2018), *CarbX*: a program for the evaluation of wide-angle X-ray scattering data of non-graphitic carbons, J. Appl.
 Cryst., 51, 219-229, [doi:10.1107/S1600576718000195](https://doi.org/10.1107/S1600576718000195)
+* Osswald, O., Smarsly, B. M. (2022), J. Appl.
+Cryst., in preparation

 ## Fit-routine.m
-The file *Fit-routine.m* contains an *Octave*-script for the refinement of measured WAXS/WANS data using the model of Ruland and Smarsly (2002).
+The file *Fit-routine.m* contains an *Octave*-script (*OctCarb*) for the refinement of measured WAXS/WANS data using the model of Ruland and Smarsly (2002).
 The input parameters are descriped in the file itself and in https://github.com/osswaldo/ngcs/README.md.

 ### Output of *Fit-routine.m*
 During the whole refinement, *Octave* shows a plot with the actual state of refinement (if acivated).